- Home to LMIC

 Quarterly Census of Employment and Wages (QCEW)

-The South Dakota QCEW program publishes a quarterly count of employment and wages reported by employers covering 92 percent of nonfarm jobs.
-This program is administered in South Dakota by the Labor Market Information Center in cooperation with the Bureau of Labor Statistics.
+The South Dakota QCEW program publishes a quarterly count of employment and wages covered by unemployment insurance as reported by employers; covered workers account for almost 96 percent of wage and salaried workers in South Dakota.
+This program is administered in South Dakota by the Labor Market Information Center in cooperation with BLS.

 The QCEW data is available at the state, metropolitan and county level by industry.
 This data provides a good measure of the economic well-being of an area and are used to establish industry trends.